Beginnings and Endings

 les mers violettes, en fleur

-où il n’importe que tu m’es menti
+où il n’importe non que tu m’es menti

 mon cher, où le soleil